 How the pandemic has exposed weak or non-existent succession planning

-Just as is the case with onboarding, organizations that largely failed to do any comprehensive succession planning before COVID-19 are finding they are really at a disadvantage now, when early retirements and churn in the C-suite is at an all-time high.
+Just as is the case with onboarding, organisations that largely failed to do any comprehensive succession planning before COVID-19 are finding they are really at a disadvantage now, when early retirements and churn in the C-suite is at an all-time high.

 The pandemic has convinced many senior leaders to rethink their careers and many are opting to stand down and expedite retirement plans.
-That has led to a spike in executive recruitment while also putting pressure on organizations to put planning in place for the replacement of key leaders or run the risk of vulnerable gaps in the leadership team and a significant loss of knowledge from departing employees.
+That has led to a spike in executive recruitment while also putting pressure on organisations to put planning in place for the replacement of key leaders or run the risk of vulnerable gaps in the leadership team and a significant loss of knowledge from departing employees.

 As companies look to transform their business in order to keep up with the ever-changing world, the demand for leaders who possess the capabilities to lead that transformation will be critical.